 Financial Aid is available to help eligible students meet educational expenses.
 This aid is provided through the federal government, state government, directly from the College, or through private sources and may consist of grants, scholarships, loans or work.

-The Office of Financial Aid Services assists over 12,000 a year and distributes over $60 million through a variety of Federal, State and local programs in various grants, loans, scholarships and work, including Bright Futures and Veterans benefits.
+The Office of Financial Aid Services assists over 12,000 students a year and distributes over $60 million through a variety of Federal, State and local programs in various grants, loans, scholarships and work, including Bright Futures and Veterans benefits.

 Applying for financial aid is not as complicated as you might think.
 The important thing to remember is to take it one step at a time and plan in advance!

 The first step in applying for all forms of financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 This form is available online, and the quickest way to apply is to visit the website www.fafsa.gov.
 You must list the Daytona State College federal school code on the application, which is 001475.

 The processed document, called a Student Aid Report (SAR), is electronically sent to the Daytona State Office of Financial Aid Services and constitutes the application for all student financial assistance.
 When the SAR is received, the Financial Aid Office will post verification materials and other necessary forms on the portal for the applicant (on Document Tracking through FalconNet).
 These forms must be returned to the Office of Financial Aid Services within 2 weeks of their receipt.
 You may print the forms required for completion of the financial aid process through links on the Document Tracking.